kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 -->

 - [x] Metrics
-  - Metric name: `scheduler_preemption_victims`.
-This is not specific to DRA and carries no labels, so it can only be compared across the cluster before and after the gate is enabled.
+  - Metric name: `scheduler_preemption_victims` and `scheduler_preemption_attempts_total`.
+These are
+    not specific to DRA and carry no DRA-specific labels, so they can be compared across the cluster before and after the gate is enabled.
-  - Metric name: `scheduler_dra_claim_nominations`, a gauge of the claim nominations currently held by the scheduler
-  - Metric name: `scheduler_dra_claim_nominations_total`, a counter of resolved nominations, labeled by outcome: `scheduled` when the preemptor was scheduled, `preempted` when the held capacity was taken by a pod of higher priority, and `discarded` for the remaining cases, such as the preemptor being deleted or preempting again
+  - Metric name: `scheduler_plugin_execution_duration_seconds` (with `plugin="DefaultPreemption"`,
+    `extension_point="PostFilter"` and `plugin="DynamicResources"`, `extension_point="Filter"`) to
+    monitor the latency cost of DRA preemption simulations.
   - Components exposing the metric: kube-scheduler

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-No
+Dedicated metrics for tracking active DRA claim nominations and how they resolve (e.g. scheduled vs. cleared) will be added for Beta once we have finalized whether claim nominations remain in `dynamicresources` or move into the core framework.

 ### Dependencies